jnanesw/Jnaneswar-Rao-Nerella_Front-End/README.md

 * In the given Code, PropTypes was used for the `WrappedListComponent` and checking that prop was an array and the data type of the items inside the array are string.
 But the problem is that using the wrong function.

-* When using a `map()` function on an array prop, that array prop should not be null else it will throw an error like the map() function doesn't read undefined/null values or array.map() is not a function.
+* When using a `map()` function on an array prop, that array prop should not be null else it will throw an error like the map() function doesn't read undefined/null values.
 So, in `WrappedListComponent.defaultProps` items object was defined as null, And this items object was used inside `WrappedListComponent`.

 # Modified and Optimized Code:
 ``` JavaScript